 Learn more about how vaccines work to protect your body from ASU's Ask A Biologist.

-How are the vaccines working so far?
-[NEW]
+How well are the vaccines working?
+[UPDATED]

 “After the first dose, my arm was pretty sore and I had a headache, but not anything serious.
 After my second dose, about eight hours after the shot I had a fever, I felt super tired and pretty grumpy for about 30 hours.
 And then I was fine,” she says.